(January 2015) The Ultimate License Plate, courtesy of a UCF alumna. Happy New Year!

 • United States Secret Service, Orlando Office

-by Dr. Thomas Nedorost, winning the 2014 Raytheon National Collegiate Cyber
+by Dr. Thomas Nedorost, for the second year in a row, winning the 2015 Raytheon National Collegiate Cyber

-Defense Competition held April 25-27 in San Antonio, Texas.
-More than 180
+Defense Competition held April 24-26 in San Antonio, Texas.
+See more details

 (April 2014) Congratulations to Mr. Douglas Elrick, a 2013 alumnus of the MSDF program, who authored a book "Forensic Examination of Windows-Supported File Systems" (392 pages), published in April 2014.
 The book provides in-depth coverage of how files are stored, what happens when they are deleted, and how to potentially recover them for Microsoft's FAT, NTFS and ExFAT file systems.
 Mr. Elrick has worked in the area of digital forensics for over twenty years, and is currently Director of Forensic Services with Digital Intelligence, Inc.